Fast evaluation of Riemann theta functions in any dimension: Introduction

-The algorithm \cref{thm:main-intro} refers to relies on the duplication formulas relating theta values at~$\tau$ and~$2\tau$, as we briefly explain in~§\ref{subsec:intro-overview} below.
-We could in fact make the implied constant in~$O(g\log^2 g)$ explicit, but the value we could derive would be too pessimistic compared to reality.
-The quasi-linear complexity in~$N$ makes this algorithm particularly attractive for number-theoretic applications.

-In order to make \cref{thm:main-intro} fully precise, we must explain how we encode complex numbers in bits.
-Throughout, we use interval arithmetic as implemented in the FLINT library~\cite{theflintteamFLINTFastLibrary2024}, which incorporates Arb~\cite{johanssonArbEfficientArbitraryprecision2017} since version 3.0.
-This encoding allows one to represent dyadic complex numbers (elements of $2^{-p}\Z[i]$ for some~$p$) exactly, while a general complex number $x$ is represented as a ball, i.e.~a pair $(x_0,\eps)$ (the \emph{midpoint} and \emph{radius}) where both $x_0$ and~$\eps$ are dyadic, $\eps$ is either real or~$+\infty$, and the inequality $\abs{x-x_0}\leq \eps$ holds.
+The constant in Landau's~$O$ notation is absolute; we could in fact make it explicit, but its value would be too pessimistic compared to reality.
+By a \emph{reduced} $(z,\tau)$, we mean that~$(z,\tau)\in \red_g$, where~$\red_g$ is the reduced domain to be defined later in \cref{def:reduced}.
+To make \cref{thm:main-intro} fully precise, we must also explain how we encode complex numbers in bits.
+We do this using ball arithmetic: dyadic complex numbers (elements of $2^{-p}\Z[i]$ for some~$p\in \Z$) are represented exactly, while a general complex number $x$ is represented as a ball, i.e.~as a pair $(x_0,\eps)$ (the \emph{center} and \emph{radius}) where both $x_0$ and~$\eps$ are dyadic, $\eps$ is either real nonnegative or~$+\infty$, and the inequality $\abs{x-x_0}\leq \eps$ is guaranteed to hold.
+This is virtually equivalent to the implementation of complex numbers in the FLINT library~\cite{theflintteamFLINTFastLibrary2024}, which incorporates Arb~\cite{johanssonArbEfficientArbitraryprecision2017} since version 3.0, where non-exact complex numbers $x$ are represented as rectangles.
 In \cref{thm:main-intro}, we mean that the input consists of exact values ($\eps = 0$), and that the output consists of complex balls of radius $\eps\leq 2^{-N}$.
-We refer to~$N$ as the \emph{absolute precision} of the output.
-When evaluating theta functions at inexact input, a possible strategy is to use \cref{thm:main-intro} on the midpoint, then use upper bounds on derivatives of theta functions as provided in~§\ref{sec:summation} to propagate errors.
+In other words, the absolute binary precision of the output is at least~$N$.